noseka1/openshift-airflow-helm/README.md

-# Deploying Apache Airflow to OpenShift using the standard Helm chart
+# Deploying Apache Airflow to OpenShift using the official Helm chart

 This repo deploys Apache Airflow to OpenShift.
 It is based on the upstream [Airflow Helm chart](https://github.com/helm/charts/tree/master/stable/airflow) and adds the following features: